bionicturtle/bt/content/publication/how-to-fix-the-frm/index.md

 ---
-title: "How to Fix the FRM"
+title: "How to Fix the FRM (my memo to GARP's Board of Trustees)"
 authors:
 - admin